opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 .. index:: adaptiveThreshold

-cv::adaptiveThreshold
+adaptiveThreshold
 ---------------------
-.. cfunction:: void adaptiveThreshold( const Mat\& src, Mat\& dst, double maxValue,                        int adaptiveMethod, int thresholdType,                        int blockSize, double C )
+.. c:function:: void adaptiveThreshold( const Mat& src, Mat& dst, double maxValue,                        int adaptiveMethod, int thresholdType,                        int blockSize, double C )

     Applies an adaptive threshold to an array.

     :param src: Source 8-bit single-channel image

     :param dst: Destination image; will have the same size and the same type as  ``src``

     :param maxValue: The non-zero value assigned to the pixels for which the condition is satisfied.
 See the discussion

     :param adaptiveMethod: Adaptive thresholding algorithm to use, ``ADAPTIVE_THRESH_MEAN_C``  or  ``ADAPTIVE_THRESH_GAUSSIAN_C``  (see the discussion)